-How did we decide which components of listening to measure and assess in our listening comprehension quizzes?
-We identified core elements included in research based reading assessments, given the correlation between listening comprehension and reading comprehension.
+How did we decide which listening comprehension skills to assess in our quizzes?
+We identified key comprehension skills included in research-based reading assessments, given the correlation between listening comprehension and reading comprehension.

 In fact, listening now comprises up to 20% of the SBAC ELA test.

 Despite this newly assessed skill, there are few resources that specifically address listening in middle and high school.
 This has led to disparities in student performance and placed teachers in a challenging position.